brandur/org/drafts/heroku-values.md

 ### Ephmeralization (#ephemeralization)

+One powerful idea was that of _ephemeralization_, which can be roughly described as "doing more with less".
+But aside from doing more, the act of reducing the number of moving parts in a system helps to lower its cognitive burden and made learning it easier.
+In a similar vein, picking one true way forward from a collection of similar options helps keep engineers productive as they move between components.

+A few examples:

+* Pick and choose single "right" technology stacks from a set of like options.
+  For example, prefer Ruby over Python.
+More generally, try to focus on _just_ Ruby and Go (and Javascript) over the long run.
+* Try to zero in on particular library to perform certain functions.
+For example, preferring Puma for Ruby HTTP stacks by converting existing installs of Unicorn, or Thin.
+Using Sequel instead of ActiveRecord.
+* Standardize deployment images so that instead of having individual Chef recipes for every component, all would share only one and be configured purely at the application level.
+* Use a single type of data store consistently. i.e. Postgres.

 ## Culture (#culture)

 ### Leadership & Inspiration (#inspiration)

 I've never had the opportunity to work with so many people who inspired me on such a fundamental level as those who I met at Heroku, especially in my early days there.
-The company had everything: great leaders [2], inspiring thinkers [3], and great engineers [4].
+The company had everything at one point: great leaders [2], inspiring thinkers [3], and great engineers [4].
 As someone still relatively inexperienced and new to the Valley, my first few months felt like a constant assault of new ideas about everything from technology to organizational structure.
 This motivated me to want to build great things and made work all around exciting.

 ### Self-service (#self-service)